apa017/javascript-foundations-beginner/README.md

 # javascript-foundations-beginner
 JavaScript Foundations Skills - Beginner

-### Project 6
+### Project
-This is the sixth segment of the project.
-Code is updated from branch [project_5](https://github.com/apa017/javascript-foundations-beginner/tree/project_5).
+This is the seventh and last segment of the project.
+Code is updated from branch [project_6](https://github.com/apa017/javascript-foundations-beginner/tree/project_6).

+This project goes back to the concept of loop, explored in previous assets:
+- [project_5/main.js](https://github.com/apa017/javascript-foundations-beginner/blob/project_5/main.js) - where for loop was used to iterate an array
+- [project_6/main.js](https://github.com/apa017/javascript-foundations-beginner/blob/project_6/main.js) - where while loop was used to iterate code until a condition is met

 In this branch the following actions were taken:

-- Ensure the user inputs a value between 1 and 100.
-This is achieved by parsing value to integer and providing a while loop condition
-- Return a message on the console based on user output
-- On `index.html` return the output message on a pop up window

-All changes were done solely on `main.js`
+- abc
+- def